 The neck version is 3/8″ (9 mm.) in height and the bridge version is 1/2” (13 mm.) for both guitar and bass.
-The bass version was manufactured with a black T-shaped insert only.
 Each pickup is seated on a black, soft, plastic base.

 A set of Coronado Guitar pickups with black T-shaped inserts.
 This pickup’s adjustable poles are individual pin-shaped magnets, each with a bonded threaded sleeve which extends below the visible pickup into the guitar’s cavity below.